 Hepatitis C is a serious, contagious infection of the liver caused by the Hepatitis C virus and usually leads to chronic liver disease.
 The Hepatitis C virus spreads primarily through contact with the blood of an infected person.
 Hepatitis C can be either “acute” or “chronic.”
 In 2014, an estimated 30,500 cases of acute Hepatitis C virus infections were reported in the United States.
 Between 2.7 and 3.9 million people in the United States have chronic Hepatitis C virus infections, and about 75 to 85 percent of people with an acute infection progress to a chronic one.

 Today, most people become infected with the Hepatitis C virus by sharing needles or other equipment to inject drugs.
-Before 1992, when widespread screening of the blood supply began in the United States, Hepatitis C was commonly spread through blood transfusions and organ transplants.
+Before widespread screening of the blood supply began in the United States in 1992, Hepatitis C was commonly spread through blood transfusions and organ transplants.
 Although less common, a person also can get a Hepatitis C infection through sharing personal care items that may have come in contact with another person’s blood, such as razors or toothbrushes, and by having sexual contact with a person infected with the Hepatitis C virus.

+Studies for vaccines for Hepatitis C are under way, but none are currently available.
 Individuals can reduce the risk of Hepatitis C infection by avoiding contact with blood or blood products.
-Individuals should also avoid the use of injected illicit drugs and sharing needles with others and should be careful when getting tattoos or body piercings.
+Individuals should also avoid using injected illicit drugs and sharing needles with others and should be careful when getting tattoos or body piercings.
 Engaging in stable, monogamous relationships can reduce the risk of infection through sexual transmission.
 When having sex outside of a monogamous relationship, individuals can reduce their risk of infection by practicing safe sexual behaviors.